Mika0x/Loghawk/README.md

 - 🔎 Match-based threats — alerts on single line matches

-- 🔁 Threshold-based threats — tracks repeated events (like brute-force)
+- 🔁 Threshold-based threats — dynamically tracks repeated events (e.g., failed logins, repeated endpoint hits) based on grouped values like IP, endpoint, or username

 *All alerts will be printed directly to your terminal in a structured format.*